What Are COMT Inhibitors?

-- Ongentys® (opicapone).
+- Ongentys® (opicapone)

-Tolcapone may cause potentially fatal liver failure, and because of this serious side effect, it should only be considered for people who are not getting adequate symptom control or candidates for other therapies.1,5
+Tolcapone may cause potentially fatal liver failure.
+Because of this serious side effect, it should only be considered for people who are not getting enough symptom control or candidates for other therapies.1,5

-Each person with PD experiences a highly individual set of symptoms and progression of the disease.
-Treatments are determined based on the individual’s symptoms and how they respond to different medications.
+Each person with PD experiences a unique set of symptoms and progression of the disease.
+Treatments are based on the person's symptoms and how they respond to different drugs.